 What is Shaftesbury Fringe?

-We welcome both new and established artists to perform and exhibit in one of over 30 unique venues within our town, which range from traditional venues, like our arts theatre, the town churches and various pubs, to a bathtub in a shop window, the rear garden of a dentist, the outside area of our local garden centre, and a florist’s shop floor.
+We welcome both new and established artists to perform and exhibit in one of over 30 unique venues within our town, which have ranged from traditional venues, like our arts theatre, the town churches and various pubs, to a bathtub in a shop window, the rear garden of a dentist, the outside area of our local garden centre, and a florist’s shop floor.
 There truly is a venue for everyone.

 We’re “Britain’s Friendliest Fringe”, according to performer feedback over the years!